stressboi/splunk_wineventcode_secanalysis/README.md

 REQUIRES COMMON INFORMATION MODEL 4.14+ with properly populated signature_id field!

-Beta 1.3 of Windows Event Code Security Analysis app for Splunk.
+Version 1.4 of Windows Event Code Security Analysis app for Splunk.
 Direct questions to brodsky@splunk.com.
 Thanks to all security researchers that provided public info on event code recommendations - sources for this are linked from the Lookup Overview page, Count of Codes by Authority panel.

 If you want a .spl version of this look in the root of this repo.

+12-25-20: added Golden SAML event code guidance

 10-09-20: added an option to specify index wildcards